Department of Sociology

 C. 6 semester credit hours from one of the following options:6

 2. Internship Option: Students may participate in an internship after completion of 18 semester credit hours (which must include the core courses).
 Internships offer work-oriented experiences in local organizational settings where the principles, theories, concepts, and methods of the discipline can be applied.
 Students electing the internship option are required to enroll in SOC 6963 (repeated for a total of 6 credit hours).
-A research paper under the supervision of assigned faculty is required, including completion of an oral comprehensive exam (i.e., successful internship proposal defense).
+A capstone project under the supervision of assigned faculty is required, including completion of a comprehensive exam (i.e., successful internship proposal defense).

 Total Credit Hours36